VillainsRule/ShellShocked/README.md

     - Right Mouse/Always toggle
 - ESP
     - ESP: Eggs through Walls
-    - ESP lines: hitbox lines
+    - ESP boxes: boxes around eggs
-    - Hitboxes: classic ESP with hitboxes around players
+    - ESP lines: lines from the player pointing to all eggs.
 - Advanced GUI
     - A clean GUI that's easy to use.
 - Keybinds